xfbs/pointcloud-filter/README.md

 to better match the data that can be expected from a real-world sensor that might not have as big a range.

+## Building

+You need a recent operating system (Ubuntu), CMake and a C++ compiler installed.
+To install these using the APT package manager (Ubuntu, Debian), run

+    apt install build-essential cmake

+Create a build folder, initialize CMake and build the code.

+    mkdir build
+    cd build
+    cmake ..
+    make

 ## License

 MIT.